-STATE OF NEW YORK)
+STATE OF NEW YORK

-) ss:

-COUNTY OF ALBANY)
+COUNTY OF ALBANY

-On the day of Manh, in the year 2016, before me, the undersigned, personally appeared Robert W. Schick, personally known to me or proved to me on the basis of satisfactory evidence to be the individual(s) whose name is (are) subscribed to the within instrument and acknowledged to me that he/she/executed the same in his/her/capacity as Designee of the commissioner of the State of New York Department of Environmental Conservation, and that by his/her/signature on the instrument, the individual, or the person upon behalf of which the individual acted executed the instrument.
+On the day of Match, in the year 2014, before me, the undersigned, personally appeared Robert W. Schick, personally known to me or proved to me on the basis of satisfactory evidence to be the individual(s) whose name is (are) subscribed to the within instrument and acknowledged to me that he/she/ executed the same in his/her/ capacity as Designee of the Commissioner of the State of New York Department of Environmental Conservation, and that by his/her/ signature on the instrument, the individual, or the person upon behalf of which the individual acted executed the instrument.

-Notary Public - State of New York
+No e of New York

-David J. Chiusano

-Notary Public, State of New York
+David J. Chiusano Notary Public, State of New York No. 01CH5032146 Qualified in Schenectady County Commission Expires August 22, 20

-No. 01CH5032146

-Qualified in Schenectady County

-Commission Expires August 22, 20 10